Xitou Nature Education Area: Geography

 The forest is located within a valley of mountain on its three sides and consists of many bamboos.
 It also has Ginkgo biloba garden.
 It is located at an average altitude of 1,150 meters above sea level and spans over an area of 2,500 hectares.
 The highest mountain peak within the forest reaches 2,025 meters above sea level, which is Mount Lingtou.
 It has a cool climate all year round with average monthly temperature ranges from 11-28°C and average monthly of 16.6°C. The average annual rainfall is 2,635.18 mm.
 The forest is home to more than 70 species of bird.

+Climate

 Facilities

 The forest features many hiking trails and pavements, 22.6-meter high and 180-meter long skywalk through canopies and observatory at a height of more than 2,000 meters above sea level.
 It also provides electric cars rental, shops, Vacation Forest Natural Ecology Exhibition Center, tourist service center, restaurant and hotel.